Skip to content

 DePasquale is comfortable.
 He’s done the campaign circuit before.

-He’s reserved as he sits down for an interview on a sunny September day — and disciplined, as evidenced by his daily early-morning gym routine showcased in the CrossFit-centric commercials in his unsuccessful bid to unseat U.S. Rep. Scott Perry.
-He’s well-rehearsed, too, to tell his life story about why he wants to be Pennsylvania’s next attorney general: his dad, a Vietnam War veteran, struggled with a drug addiction that eventually escalated to him selling drugs and spending time in federal prison; his brother died at age 20 and had muscular dystrophy that prevented the family from getting health insurance for most of DePasquale’s early life because of his brother’s preexisting condition.
+He’s well-rehearsed, too, telling his life story as he makes his case for being Pennsylvania’s next attorney general: His dad, a Vietnam War veteran, struggled with a drug addiction that eventually escalated to him selling drugs and spending time in federal prison; his brother died at age 20 and had muscular dystrophy that prevented the family from getting health insurance for most of DePasquale’s early life because of his brother’s preexisting condition.

 “I know what it’s like to struggle,” DePasquale said.
 “I’ve had the same challenges as a vast majority of people.”

-If elected attorney general, DePasquale says he plans to take on the big fights that Pennsylvanians need, including against insurance and prescription providers that he sees as taking advantage of people or companies endangering the environmental safety of residents, among other promises.
+If elected attorney general, DePasquale says, he plans to take on the big fights that Pennsylvanians need, including against insurance and prescription providers that he sees as taking advantage of people or companies endangering the environmental safety of residents, among other promises.

 He also says he wants to shore up election integrity as the state’s top law enforcement officer.
-He is proud to have audited counties’ election machine procurement processes, finding that officials had accepted hundreds of dollars in trips from companies selling voting machines ahead of the 2020 election as the state required counties to replace their machines with new models which produce a paper record of a person’s vote.
+He says he is proud to have audited counties’ election machine procurement processes, finding that officials had accepted hundreds of dollars in trips from companies selling voting machines ahead of the 2020 election as the state required counties to replace their machines with new models that produce a paper record of a person’s vote.

-“Only one person standing here has ever been a prosecutor.
-Only one person standing here has ever been in front of a jury.
-Only one person standing here has ever conducted a criminal investigation,” Sunday said during the debate last week.
+“Only one person standing here has ever been a prosecutor,” Sunday said during the Oct.
+3 debate.
+“Only one person standing here has ever been in front of a jury.
+Only one person standing here has ever conducted a criminal investigation.”

 “I’m the only one that’s run a complicated statewide agency,” DePasquale said in response.
 “That’s the type of leadership we’ll need on day one.”